-This application packet may be accessed at the Bureau of Community Development- Economic Development section on the Division of Energy, Housing and Community Resources website at https://energyandhousing.wi.gov/Pages/Home.aspx.
+This application packet may be accessed at the Bureau of Community Development- Economic Development section on the Division of Energy, Housing and Community Resources website at https://energyandhousing.wi.gov/Pages/CommunityResources.aspx.
 The electronic version on the website is the most recent version, and is the only official version, of the document.
 Revisions are made periodically.
 Users should only reference the official version of the document.

-As the substantial amendment has been approved by the Department of Housing and Urban Development, the Division will post a final version and open the application period.
+This document is posted for a 30 day comment period as part of a Substantial Amendment to the 2015-2019 Consolidated Plan.
+As such, it should be treated as a draft.
+If the substantial amendment is approved by the Department of Housing and Urban Development, the Division may then post a final version and open the application period.